Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/property-source/README.md

 - java
 products:
 - azure-key-vault
-name: Loading secrets from Azure Key Vault to PropertySource
+name: Loading secrets from Azure Key Vault to PropertySource in Spring Boot application
-description: This sample demonstrates how to load secrets from Azure Key Vault to PropertySource
+description: This sample demonstrates how to load secrets from Azure Key Vault to PropertySource in Spring Boot application.
 ---

 # Loading secrets from Azure Key Vault to PropertySource